-- 3.6 In addition to the general grant funding outlined above, a specific grant of £1.564m is to be received to cover an element of the increased employer contributions for the police officer pension schemes and has been maintained as 2019/20 levels for one more year (see paras 5.19 5.24). - 3.7 As a result of this increase, central government expects "the police to achieve measurable improvements across a range of outcomes with the National Policing Board, chaired by the Home Secretary, holding the sector to account for delivering these improvements". - 3.8 In terms of precept, the written ministerial statement issued by the Minister of State for Policing and Fire, Kit Malthouse, said "We propose to empower PCCs to increase their Band D precept by up to £10 in 2020/21 without the need to call for a referendum, the equivalent of less than twenty pence a week".
+- 3.6 In addition to the general grant funding outlined above, a specific grant of £1.879m is to be received to cover costs relating to Operation Uplift and the increase in the number of officers. - 3.7 Also, a specific grant of £1.564m is to be received to cover an element of the increased employer contributions for the police officer pension schemes and has been maintained as 2019/20 levels for one more year (see paras 5.19 5.24). - 3.8 As a result of this increase, central government expects "the police to achieve measurable improvements across a range of outcomes with the National Policing Board, chaired by the Home Secretary, holding the sector to account for delivering these improvements". - 3.9 In terms of precept, the written ministerial statement issued by the Minister of State for Policing and Fire, Kit Malthouse, said "We propose to empower PCCs to increase their Band D precept by up to £10 in 2020/21 without the need to call for a referendum, the equivalent of less than twenty pence a week".

-- 3.9 In the written statement the government is clear that policing must continue to focus on improving efficiency and productivity, so that it can be shown to local communities that forces are getting the most out of the increase in funding. - 3.10 On top of this there are a number of expectations that the Minister sets out in the Written Ministerial Statement and the PCC and Chief Constable are committed to supporting these, and will engage with the Home Secretary in taking improvements forward with the aim to securing a positive outcome from the forthcoming Spending Review. - 3.11 However, the settlement did not outline the levels of future funding within the statement, and it is also uncertain as to what Norfolk's allocation will be of the remaining 14,000 Uplift officers, so no estimate has been included at this point for either the cost or funding of a further uplift. - 3.12 Therefore, from a prudent basis, and due to the uncertainty of the Spending Review and the possibility of a Funding Formula review, the assumptions for future years are a return to 2% precept limits, "cash flat" central grant funding and the loss of the Pension Grant as this is only confirmed for one more year. - 3.13 As a result of returning to prudent assumptions, and due to the impact of inflation and the full year impact of cost pressures, significant deficits are shown in those future years.
+- 3.10 In the written statement the government is clear that policing must continue to focus on improving efficiency and productivity, so that it can be shown to local communities that forces are getting the most out of the increase in funding. - 3.11 On top of this there are a number of expectations that the Minister sets out in the Written Ministerial Statement and the PCC and Chief Constable are committed to supporting these, and will engage with the Home Secretary in taking improvements forward with the aim to securing a positive outcome from the forthcoming Spending Review. - 3.12 However, the settlement did not outline the levels of future funding within the statement, and it is also uncertain as to what Norfolk's allocation will be of the remaining 14,000 Uplift officers, so no estimate has been included at this point for either the cost or funding of a further uplift. - 3.13 Therefore, from a prudent basis, and due to the uncertainty of the Spending Review and the possibility of a Funding Formula review, the assumptions for future years are a return to 2% precept limits, "cash flat" central grant funding and the loss of the Pension Grant as this is only confirmed for one more year. - 3.14 As a result of returning to prudent assumptions, and due to the impact of inflation and the full year impact of cost pressures, significant deficits are shown in those future years.
 Contingency plans will need to be made to understand how costs could be reduced to meet these deficits, while at the same time working with the Home Office to secure a positive Spending Review outcome as outlined above.